Which city is cheaper, Vienna or Helsinki?

 Visitors can fill many days exploring the museums and attractions around Vienna.
 Filled with palaces, museums, and parks, there are many things to see around town.
 Make sure you check out the Schönbrunn Palace, Hofburg, and Kunsthistorisches Museum.

-Helsinki has a delicious restaurant scene that relies on local flavors.
+There are many up and coming restaurants in the Helsinki area.
 Food in town is all about local flavors and simple ingredients.
 The dishes let the flavor speak for itself without fancy cooking techniques or complex flavor combinations.
 Many of the restaurants are locally sourced with traditional ingredients.
 You'll find a lot of seafood, herring, grilled sausages, pancakes, and desserts.

-The nightlife scene is relatively similar in Helsinki and Vienna.
+The notable nightlife scene is relatively similar in Helsinki and Vienna.

 With a handful of venues, visitors can find a fairly lively vibe in Helsinki.
 The nightlife scene is at its best on weekends when the city center comes to life with parties, dance clubs, and student activities.
 Many of the best clubs and bars are concentrated in the city center.
 Weekends are a bit calmer and things quiet down a lot.